 We expect to incur incremental costs as a standalone public company in excess of those previously allocated from Select.
 Our historical consolidated financial statements include allocations for certain costs of support functions that are partially provided on a centralized basis by Select and its affiliates, which include finance, human resources, benefits administration, procurement support, information technology, legal, corporate governance and other professional services.
-We will also incur new costs relating to our public reporting and compliance obligations as a standalone public company and new costs relating to stock compensation as we transition our compensation approach.
+We will also incur new costs relating to our reporting and compliance obligations as a standalone public company.